matthieugomez/regife/README.md

 #### Can't `β` be simply estimated by replacing X with the residuals of X on a factor model?
 For models with fixed effect, an equivalent way to obtain β is to first demean regressors within groups and then use their residuals in the original regression.
 In contrast, this method does not work with models with interactive fixed effects.
-These projection methods (based on the FWL theorem) rely on linear projections, but factor models are non linear projections.
+While fixed effects are linear projections (so that the Frisch-Waugh-Lovell theorem holds), factor models are non linear projections.

 # Installation